ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 To calculate the period T, divide your time by n is the number of **periods**, not peaks.
 :::

-9. Pick four mass values between roughly 20g and 100g to add to your phone for more data.
+10. Repeat this process with additional mass values.
+Add four masses ~20g at a time.
+Try to pull the rubber band down a similar length each run.

 We want the change in mass to be small.
 That way the spring constant $k$ is *roughly* constant over that regime.

-10. Repeat this process with five additional mass values.
-Try to pull the rubber band down a similar length each run.
 :::Note
 You can add masses in a separate bag as shown below if you are using something messy such as water or flour.
 :::